YOU JUST BOUGHT A CAR ON CRAIGSLIST, NOW WHAT?

 - Insurance

-Ensure that your car is adequately insured by the mover if you are hauling it.
-And if you will drive it yourself or have a friend drive it, don’t forget to buy insurance in your excitement on this new purchase.
-It needs to be very clear in your delivery contract what the limits are on their insurance policy.
+Ensure that the mover adequately insures your car if you are hauling it.
+If you will drive it yourself or have a friend drive it, don’t forget to buy insurance in your excitement about this new purchase.
+Your delivery contract needs to be very clear about the limits of their insurance policy.
 If your car is worth $45,000, and their limit is $25,000, you might need to purchase additional liability insurance.

 - Your car can be towed or loaded onto a trailer.

 If you have your car dispatched, note that it can be towed or loaded onto a trailer.
 It is essential to know this.
 If it is being towed, your rear tires will be affected.
-This is something to take into consideration and something to make clear with your hauler.
+Consider this and make clear with your hauler.

 - Condition pre-shipment and post-cargo